Skip to main content

 • Represented the leading manufacturer of video-on-demand servers, and its customer, a major cable company, in defending against three patents relating to video-on-demand services.

-• Defended the largest provider of encryption technology against claims that its security product infringed three patents.
+• Represented the largest provider of encryption technology against claims that its security product infringed three patents.

 • Represented the largest provider of encryption technology in a patent license arbitration relating to an encryption algorithm.